 We really can’t over-emphasize the importance of blogging as a key element of your marketing strategy.
 Blogging isn’t antiquated—in fact, it’s an agile, modern, and adaptable way to hit several marketing goals at once.
 Anytime you wonder why blogging is important, just take the time to look at your metrics pre- and post-blogging, including customer engagement, keyword ranking, and time spent on your website per visit.

-And if all of this sounds great but you simply don’t have the time or know-how to make blogging profitable yet for your business, brand, or organization, get in touch with Verblio.
+And if all of this sounds great but you simply don’t have the time or know-how to make blogging profitable yet for your business, brand, or organization, get in touch with Verblio about our content creation services.
 We’re always thrilled to show off our platform and answer questions for anyone who’s curious via a guided tour or phone consultation.